Multivariate continuous-time autoregressive moving-average processes on cones: MCARMA based stochastic covariance models

 \begin{remark} Following our terminology from Definition~\ref{def:bk22-CARMA-p-q}, we see that positive semi-definite well-balanced OU processes are non-causal MCARMA processes of order $(2,0)$.
 Proposition~\ref{prop:bk22-positive-well-balanced-OU} shows that the positivity criteria for non-stable state space models from Theorem~\ref{thm:bk22-positivite-non-stable-MCARMA} is indeed not necessary.
 As noted before, this happens as for stationary processes (such as the well-balanced OU) it would suffice to ensure the positivity only for its stationary states and not, as in Theorem~\ref{thm:bk22-positivite-non-stable-MCARMA}, for all positive initial values $Z_{0}$.
-Moreover, note that the stationary distribution does not have to be supported on the positive cone $(\MS_{d}^{+})^{p}$ for the output process $(X_{t})_{t\geq 0}$ to be positive. \end{remark}
+Moreover, note that the stationary distribution does not have to be supported on the positive cone $(\MS_{d}^{+})^{p}$ for the output process $(X_{t})_{t\geq 0}$ to be positive.
+Lastly, recall that the spot-covariance process is not directly observable in markets and independent of the Wiener noise $(W_{t})_{t\geq 0}$.
+In particular, the non-causality of the well-balanced OU is generally speaking not a concern.
+If, for some reason, also the spot covariance process shall be causal, we can follow the arguments in~\cite{BL21} to obtain a causal CARMA process, having the same second order moment structure, that could possibly substitute the former, if it is also $\MS_{d}^{+}$-valued. \end{remark}